clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 Single node
 ===========

-Prior to starting the container, you will need to have the Intel® Optane™ DCPMM module in fsdax with a file system and mounted in `/mnt/dax0` as shown above.
+Prior to starting the container, you will need to have the Intel Optane DCPMM module in fsdax with a file system and mounted in `/mnt/dax0` as shown above.

 Use the following to start the container, replacing ${DOCKER_IMAGE} with the name of the image you are using.